 In this tutorial post, we are going to discuss things like:

-The above topics we are going to discuss one by one in detail. i hope after going through with all those topics, you have a clear idea, and also, you know how you can use testNG.xml in your Selenium automation framework with Selenium WebDriver.
+We are going to discuss all the above topics in detail.
+After going through all those topics, you will have a clear idea and know how to use testNG.xml in your Selenium automation framework with Selenium WebDriver.

 Why Should We Use TestNG Framework?

-In our previous post, we have written so many automation scripts during the discussion of various topics of Selenium WebDriver.
-If you have noticed in all last example, we have written all the script inside the main method.
+Previously, we have written many automation scripts while discussing various topics of Selenium WebDriver.
+As you have noticed in all the examples, we have written all the scripts using the main method.
 To execute any particular script, we are executing the specific method of that class.

-Let us take a real-time scenario of your automation framework where you can find more then 50+ automation test scripts are available.
+Let us take a real-time scenario of your automation framework where you can find over 50+ automation test scripts.
 But let’s think about the below scenarios:

-- Lets your requirement is run all those test scripts at a time, then, in that case, you need to write a separate runner class where you can call the main method of each script class.
-During the execution of those scripts, if you want to stop or continue your script execution, then its very much complicated.
+- Suppose your requirement is to run all those test scripts at a time; then, in that case, you need to write a separate runner class where you can call the main method of each script class.
+During the execution of those scripts, if you want to stop or continue your script execution, then it’s very complicated.

-- Out of all those scripts, if you want to run some specific test scripts or based on some condition if you’re going to run some particular script, then for that, you need to write manual lots of codes.
+- Out of all those scripts, if you want to run specific test scripts or, based on some condition, then we need to write lots of codes.

-- Each test cases have some prerequisites and post requisites.
-To achieve this again, you need to write lots of code, and some times you need to write the same code repeatedly.
+- Each test case has some prerequisites and post-requisites.
+To achieve this again, you need to write lots of code; sometimes, you must write the same code repeatedly.

 - If you need to send your execution report after each execution, then for report generation again, you need to write a bunch of codes.

-The above are the typical scenario that you face while writing the automation scripts, and to achieve this, we need to spend lots of time and also need extra coding effort.
-So at that time, if you have found something which has already had those features and no need for additional coding, then that will save you lots of time and effort too.
+The above-discussed scenarios are the typical scenarios you face while writing automation scripts, and to achieve this, we need to spend lots of time and extra coding effort.

 Key Points Of TestNG Framework

-- TestNG is a testing framework which mainly designed for Unit Testing purposes, but today its used for all types of testing.
+- TestNG is a testing framework mainly designed for Unit Testing purposes, but today, it is used for all types of testing.

-- When it was develope, that time majorly concentrate on simplifying the different testing like System Testing or Unit Testing.
+- When it was developed, that time majorly concentrated on simplifying the different testing like System Testing or Unit Testing.

 - TestNG is an open-source framework that is inspired by the JUnit & NUnit.